BINF-6310L-8310L-Spring25/Problem_Set_11_PCA_human/README.md

 ### Problem F - Get Clusters

-Use thhe ```fviz_nbclust()``` function to plot the number number of clusters **in the PCA coordinates for PC1 and PC2**against the within sum-of-squares.
-Remeber, we are looking for where the "elbow" of that plot is (aka where the improvement starts to decrease in magnitude)
+Use thhe ```fviz_nbclust()``` function to plot the number of clusters **in the PCA coordinates for PC1 and PC2**against the within sum-of-squares.
+Remember, we are looking for where the "elbow" of that plot is (aka where the improvement starts to decrease in magnitude)

+# Question F1
 - Based on this how many clusters would you propose for k-means clustering?
-- Cluster the PC coordinates based on this number of clusters and visualize the results and color the points by these clusters

-We want to look at how well our PCA reflects the Super Populations.
+Cluster the PC coordinates based on this number of clusters and visualize the results and color the points by these clusters We want to look at how well our PCA reflects the Super Populations.
 Extract the columns that contain the Super Population and the cluster assignments.
-Use the ```table()``` function to sumarize the counts for each population in the groups.
+Use the ```table()``` function to summarize the counts for each population in the groups.

+# Question F2
-- Do any of your clusters contain only (or mostly) a single super population?
+- Do any of your clusters contain only (or mostly) a single superpopulation?

 ### Knit and upload your document to the Canvas site